 Register for the Course

-Defined-Benefit ALM measures the market-risk exposure of a pension scheme, allowing for the specific detail of investment strategy, funding strategy, and scheme liabilities.
-Decomposing the overall risk into the individual risk factors allows at-a-glance analysis of the specific risk exposures confronting the scheme.
+Defined-Benefit ALM measures the market risk exposure of a pension fund, allowing for the specific detail of investment strategy, funding strategy, and pension liabilities.
+It empowers the investment manager to identify individual risk factors, and perform at-a-glance analysis of the specific risk exposures confronting the fund.

-- Access consistent projections of assets and liabilities over multi-year periods and various time steps, using your choice of rebalancing methods, including dynamic rebalancing.
+- Access consistent projections of assets and liabilities over multiple periods, using your choice of highly flexible rebalancing methods, including dynamic rebalancing options.

 - Gain full access to model parameters, supported by a comprehensive suite of calibration tools and a wide range of user-selectable output variables.

 - Model multiple funds across multiple economies, each with full coverage of interest rates and asset classes, including equity, property, credit, and alternatives.

 - Value liabilities based on government, swap, or corporate curves; limited price indexation;different pre- and post-retirement increase types; and granular modeling of accruals at the tranche level.

 - Model pooled, liability-driven investment (LDI) funds and various equity, interest rate, and inflation derivatives, including limited price index (LPI) swaps.